tirangol/Climate-Net/README.md

 An older 2023 version of the project [exists](https://github.com/tirangol/Projects/tree/main/climate%20net).
 This version upgrades from that in pretty much every way, from more input customization, more powerful map editing, more visualizations, downloading graphics, direct support for NPY (at the cost of TIFF files, which were not working), and faster inference times.
 I also felt the growing project size warranted a separate repository.

-This project is inspired by the intricate worldbuilding tutorials of [Worldbuilding Pasta](https://worldbuildingpasta.blogspot.com/p/blog-page.html), [Artefixian](https://www.youtube.com/playlist?list=PLduA6tsl3gyiX9fFJHi9qqq4RWx-dIcxO), and [Madeline James Writes](https://www.youtube.com/playlist?list=PLmhjHG1F7VXkkH4fG_t3WuZaikiQRJaHJ); the tool essentially performs the majority of steps outlined in the tutorials the best of my ability, to hopefully decent results.
+This project is inspired by the extremely intricate worldbuilding tutorials of [Worldbuilding Pasta](https://worldbuildingpasta.blogspot.com/p/blog-page.html), [Artefixian](https://www.youtube.com/playlist?list=PLduA6tsl3gyiX9fFJHi9qqq4RWx-dIcxO), and [Madeline James Writes](https://www.youtube.com/playlist?list=PLmhjHG1F7VXkkH4fG_t3WuZaikiQRJaHJ); the tool essentially performs the majority of steps outlined in the tutorials the best of my ability, to hopefully decent results.

 ## Instructions

- The project involved using Python 3.10 with the following libraries:
+The project used Python 3.10 with the following libraries:

 - `numpy` 1.26.4
 - `scipy` 1.14.1